awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-supported-es-operations.md

 1. Cluster configuration changes might interrupt these operations before completion\.
 We recommend that you use the `/_tasks` operation along with these operations to verify that the requests completed successfully\.

 1. DELETE requests to `/_search/scroll` with a message body must specify `"Content-Length"` in the HTTP header\.
 Most clients add this header by default\.
+To avoid a problem with `=` characters in `scroll_id` values, use the request body, not the query string, to pass `scroll_id` values to Amazon ES\.

 1. For considerations about using scripts, see [[ERROR] BAD/MISSING LINK TEXT](aes-supported-resources.md)\.